MARLEY-MC/marley/structure/README.md

 the atomic number of all nuclides in the file.
 Many different mass numbers are represented in these files.

-To use these data in MARLEY, include the following lines in your run configuration file:

-    structure z019 talys all
-    structure z018 talys all
-    structure z017 talys all

-If you prefer to use only a subset of these data, individual nuclides may be selected on configuration file lines like this:

-    structure z018 talys 37Ar 38Ar 39Ar 40Ar

-Both ENSDF-style "nucids" (mass number + element symbol as a string) and "ZAs" (integer codes equal to Z * 1000 + A) are allowed as nuclide identifiers.

-If you run MARLEY from a directory other than the one where you're storing these files, add the full data file path to the second entry in each line, e.g., "structure /path/to/z019 talys ..."
+To use the data within MARLEY, you will need to include paths to each of these files in the "structure" JSON array of your configuration file.
+For a working example, please see the NUCLEAR STRUCTURE DATA section in examples/config.js.